Terms of Business

 We offer a range of products from a panel of insurance providers for breakdown cover, claims management, gap insurance, excess reimbursement and guaranteed vehicle hire.
 And windscreen cover, plus Gadget insurance, also short period motor insurance.

 We normally accept payment by Debit/Credit Card, Cheques, Cash & Postal Orders.
-Payments made by credit cards are subject to a 2.5% handling fee.
 If we offer credit facilities to you, We are a credit broker, not a lender, we may pass information about you to credit reference agencies and may also pass to them details of your payment record.
 In order to be able to offer you credit facilities, we are registered under the Consumer Credit Act and our Licence Number is 530395.
 Premiums we collect from you are held in a specific insurance broking account used for the sole purpose of holding clients premiums.
 With your authority we will set up a Continuous Authority Agreement, whereby your payment card details will be available to us, so there will be need to contact you each time a payment is required.
 With an existing credit agreement in place, we will give you 7 days notice, that premium adjustments will be automatically added to the agreement, unless other financial arrangement are made.

 Credit arrangement and assessment